serdimoa/charting/Widget-Constructor.md

 #####drawings_access
 *version: 1.1*
-This proprty has the same structure as the `studies_access` described above.
+This property has the same structure as the `studies_access` described above.
 Use the same names as you see them in UI.
 **Remark**: There is a special case for font-based drawings.
 Use "Font Icons" name for them.
 This group is a special case and its drawings cannot be enabled or disabled particularly -- one can either enable or disable the whole group.

 #####saved_data